petertorelli/serialportplus/README.md

 I wrote a pretty complex Electron GUI for my last job at EEMBC in 2018.
 I used a bunch of frameworks, scaffolding, pacakges, and tools that have been updated so many times that the original doesn't even compile anymore.
 Curse of JavaScript frameworks.
 So I started again with the latest tools (almost 5 years later!).
 Tools I like to use are:

 * Electron
-* Vite (hotloading open serial ports is a bad idea)
+* Vite (hotloading open serial ports is a bad idea) (Note to self: try using onUnmount() to close the ports during hotloading?)
 * Vue
 * TypeScript
 * Pug